-There are currently 11 KIPP schools in the Bay Area: 1 elementary school, 7 middle schools, and 3 high schools.
+There are currently 11 KIPP schools in the Bay Area.
 In these schools, over 4,700 students are being prepared for success in college and the competitive world beyond.
 These tuition-free, college-preparatory schools are located in educationally underserved neighborhoods of Oakland, San Francisco, San Lorenzo, San Jose, and Redwood City.

 At KIPP, teachers, students, and families are all united around the same goal—college graduation.
 Through our collective hard work and commitment, KIPP students complete college at a rate that is above the national average for all students and four times higher than students of similar economic backgrounds.